dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

 `--manifest`: Location of `manifest.json` file.
 Usually `target/manifest.json`.
 This file contains a full representation of dbt project. **Default: `target/manifest.json`**<br/>
 `--tests`: key-value pairs of test types.
-Key is the type of test (data or schema) and value is required eg. --test data=1 schema=2 (do not put spaces before or after the = sign).<br/>
+Key is the type of test (data or schema) and value is required e.g. --test data=1 schema=2 (do not put spaces before or after the = sign).<br/>
 `--exclude`: Regex pattern to exclude files.

 #### Example